Thanks for joining me on my journey into passive income entrepreneurship!

 I would compare it to panning a river for gold - there is a lot of sand and gravel but if you're lucky and persistent, you may find those small nuggets of gold, the keywords with high search volume and low competition.

-Some of the free SEO tools that I’ve relied on so far include:
+Here are a few of the SEO tools that I've used so far:

 I used to think I was a thrifty consumer but this first month of "no paycheque every second Friday" has really pushed me to find opportunities to save money.